Escabeche is tasty, easy, and a perfect pickling sauce for any fish.

 - oil for frying

 First, prepare the escabeche by heating a large sized saucepan to stovetop medium heat.
-Throw in the chopped white onion, minced garlic, and chopped red bell pepper.
+Pour in a little olive oil to sauté.
+Throw in the chopped white onion, minced garlic, and chopped red bell pepper when the pan is ready.

 Sauté the mixture for 3-5 minutes while continuously stirring.
 Slowly pour in the olive oil and apple cider vinegar.
 Toss in the spanish olives, bay leaves, salt, and the black peppercorns.